What is Gum Disease?

 Your dental professional can advise you further on how to maintain your gum health.
 It’s important to note that many dental insurance companies have begun paying for fewer cleanings (i.e. every nine to twelve months) in order to cut costs and maintain profits.

 Please follow the advice of your dental professional for optimum cleaning and care, regardless of your dental plan coverage.
-Decay, tooth loss, loss of fillings, crowns, bridges or implants can be prevented by regular cleanings and proper in-home care.
+Decay, tooth loss, loss of fillings, crowns, bridges, or implants can be prevented by regular cleanings and proper in-home care.
 For more information about caring for your gums, contact us today.

 Contact VCCID To Learn More About Your Options

-At VCCID, our team of experts can help prevent, diagnose, or treat gum disease.
+At VCCID, our team can help prevent, diagnose, or treat gum disease.
 If you feel like you have symptoms of gum disease or gingivitis, it’s best to treat the problem right away, before it progresses.
 Our office is conveniently located in Burnaby, Metrotown and we would be happy to have you in for a consultation.
 Call 604-434-0248 or visit our website today.